PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/browser/acquire-token.md

 # Acquiring and using an access token

-> :information_source: Before you start here, make sure you understand how to [initialize the application object](./initialization.md).
-It is also crucial to understand the relationship between [access tokens and resources](./resources-and-scopes.md).
+Before you acquire an access token, make sure you understand how to [initialize the application object](./initialization.md).
+It's also crucial to understand the relationship between [access tokens and resources](./resources-and-scopes.md).

 In MSAL, you can get access tokens for the APIs your app needs to call using the `acquireToken*` methods provided by the library.
 The `acquireToken*` methods abstract away the 2 steps involved in acquiring tokens with the [OAuth 2.0 authorization code flow](/entra/identity-platform/v2-oauth2-auth-code-flow.md):